Stardust Memories: Themes

-Allen has asserted that Stardust Memories is not an autobiographical work. "[Critics] thought that the lead character was me," the director is quoted as saying in Woody Allen on Woody Allen.
-"Not a fictional character but me, and that I was expressing hostility towards my audience.
-That was in no way the point of the film.
-It was about a character who is obviously having a sort of nervous breakdown and, in spite of success, has come to a point in his life where he is having a bad time."
+Allen has asserted that Stardust Memories is not an autobiographical work. "[Critics] thought that the lead character was me!", the director is quoted as saying in Woody Allen on Woody Allen.
+"Not a fictional character, but me, and that I was expressing hostility toward my audience. ...
+[T]hat was in no way the point of the film.
+It was about a character who is obviously having a sort of nervous breakdown and in spite of success has come to a point in his life where he is having a bad time."

 The conflict between the maternal, nurturing woman and the earnest, usually younger one, is a recurring theme in Allen's films.
 Like many of Allen's films, Stardust Memories incorporates several jazz recordings including those by such notables as Louis Armstrong, Django Reinhardt, and Chick Webb.
 The film's title alludes to the famous take of "Stardust" recorded in 1931 by Armstrong, wherein the trumpeter sings "oh, memory" three times in succession.
 However, it is the master take that plays in the movie during the sequence where Sandy is remembering the best moment of his life: looking at Dorrie while listening to Armstrong's recording of the song.

 The film deals with issues regarding religion, God, and philosophy; especially existentialism, psychology, symbolism, wars and politics.
 It is also about realism, relationships, and death.
 It refers to many questions about the meaning of life.
 It also ruminates on the role that luck plays in life, a theme Allen would revisit in Match Point.